Applying for Disability with Mental Health Conditions

 This category includes:

-Individuals with these disorders may experience debilitating fear, panic attacks, uncontrollable thoughts, and avoidance behaviors that can limit their functionality in a work setting.
+Individuals with these disorders may experience debilitating fear, panic attacks, uncontrollable thoughts, and avoidant behaviors that can limit their functionality in a work setting.

 3. Schizophrenia and Other Psychotic Disorders